rajmundtakacs/jammming/README.md

 Tailwind configuration (tailwind.config.js) is included and ready to extend for custom styling.

+## Limitations

+This project uses the Spotify Web API.
+Due to Spotify’s **development mode restrictions**, only up to 25 registered users can access the app.

+If you would like to try the live demo, please contact me with your Spotify account email so I can add you as a tester in the Spotify Developer Dashboard.

 ## License

 This project is for learning purposes (based on Codecademy’s Jammming project).